-- Operator should know boating safety, safe navigation, and boat operating procedures. - Make sure that the lower unit of the engine is in the water. - Be sure the emergency engine shutoff switch is in the "RUN" position.
+- Operator should know boating safety, safe navigation, and boat operating procedures. - Make sure that the lower unit of the engine is in the water. - Ensure that cap is tightened until an audible "click" is heard.
+This validates the cap is sealed on the tank.